biopython/biopython.github.io/wiki/SeqIO.md

 output_handle.close()
 ```

-If you know about **list comprehensions** which were introduced in
+If you know about **list comprehensions** then you could have written
-Python 2.0, then you could have written the above example like this
+the above example like this instead:
-instead:

 ``` python
 from Bio import SeqIO